rqkun/gtome/readme.md

 5. (Optional) If the app is hosted on the Streamlit Community Cloud then set the `target` field in `.streamlit/secrets.toml` to `"_blank"`.

-6. Your secret should look like this:
+6. Your `.streamlit/secrets.toml` or cloud secrets should look like this:
     ```
     [connections.gsheets]
     spreadsheet = "<googlesheet_url>"